condy0919/spdx.el/README.md

 - `spdx-insert-spdx` inserts a SPDX license header.
 - `spdx-insert-copyright` inserts a copyright header.
 - `spdx-insert-spdx-copyright`inserts a SPDX license and copyright header.

+## Available tempo snippets

+The following tempo snippets can be expanded via <kbd>M-x tempo-expand-if-complete</kbd>.
+Make sure `spdx-tempo-setup` is called to access these tempo snippets.

+- `spdx` expands to a SPDX license header.
+- `cpy` expands to a copyright header.
+- `spdxcpy` expands to a SPDX license and copyright header.

 ## Customization